CartoDB/documentation/app/content/carto-user-manual/maps/add-source.md

 <!-- Note that if you leave the source unnamed, the previous name will be set by default. -->

-Once the source has been renamed, the new name will replace the old one in the data table or when we add a new widget.
+Once the source is renamed, the new name will replace the old one in the data table or when we add a new widget.

 ![Map source options rename source](/img/cloud-native-workspace/maps/map_source_renamed_datatable.png)